-As discussed under New Accounting Pronouncement in this note and in Note 14, HRSD adopted GASB Statement No. 84, Fiduciary Activities, and has prepared fiduciary fund financial statements for the fiscal years ended June 30, 2021 and 2020.
-The statements include information on the Retiree Health Plan, one of HRSD's three postemployment benefits other than pensions (other postemployment benefits, or OPEB) plans, and information on funds held by HRSD to apply toward customer accounts under the Coronavirus Aid, Relief, and Economic Securities Act.
+HRSD adopted GASB Statement No. 84, Fiduciary Activities, during the fiscal year ended June 30, 2021.
+The accompanying financial statements for the fiscal years ended June 30, 2022 and 2021 include information on the Retiree Health Plan, one of HRSD's three postemployment benefits other than pensions (other postemployment benefits, or OPEB) plans, information on funds held by HRSD to apply toward customer accounts under the Coronavirus Aid, Relief, and Economic Securities Act, and information on funds held by HRSD to apply toward customer accounts under the American Recovery Plan Act.
+The Retire Health plan is discussed in Note 7, and the Coronavirus Aid, Relief, and Economic Securities Act and the American Recovery Plan Act are discussed in Note 14.